Springfield model 1870

 The Springfield Model 1870 was a trapdoor breechblock service rifle produced by the Springfield Armory for the United States military.
 Introduced in 1870, the Model 1870 was a minor improvement to the Springfield Model 1868, and retained most of the Model 1868 rifle features.
-It was produced in two variance, with the second following in 1871, both chambered for the .50-70-450 cartridge.
+It was produced in two variants, with the second following in 1871, both chambered for the .50-70-450 cartridge.